ivicanikolicsg/metaheuristics/README.md

 ## Paper

-The paper explaining the approach can be found [here](https://eprint.iacr.org/2016/1162.pdf)
+The paper explaining the approach has been published at ASIACRYPT'17 and it can be found [here](https://link.springer.com/chapter/10.1007%2F978-3-319-70700-6_13).